 Asus Chromebook Flip C302

 Asus Chromebook Flip has set a standard for all Chromebooks.
-The Chromebook laptop offers a good hardware coupled with a good screen display and high-end performance.
-It is equipped with a back-lit keyboard, a feature much desired by many users and a good battery life.
+The Chromebook laptop offers good hardware coupled with a good screen display and high-end performance.
+It is equipped with a backlit keyboard, a feature much desired by many users and a good battery life.
 It has a fast Intel processor and offers support for Android Apps.
-All in all, The Asus Chromebook Flip hits all the desired benchmark features a user would desire in their Chromebook.
+All in all, the Asus Chromebook Flip hits all the desired benchmark features a user would desire in their Chromebook.

 The only questionable feature of this Asus Chromebook is its price.
 It is priced at $500 on Amazon.
 However, saving a few hundred dollars to buy a cheaper Chromebook will lead you to compromise on the features this Asus Chromebook offers, the most inevitable of which is performance.
 I found that the Asus Chromebook Flip runs smoothly even with more than a dozen tabs open, even though most Chromebooks are likely to stutter with as few as eight tabs open.